Emamezi/ApexPlay/README.md

 <div>
 <h2 align="center">Executive Summary</h2>
+	Revenue growth in 2020 was driven by both a 101% increase in order volume and higher customer spending, indicating a temporary demand surge rather than sustainable growth.
+Although order volume remained strong post-2020, declining AOV led to reduced revenue, signaling a shift toward value-conscious purchasing behavior.

+By 2022, declines in both demand and spending suggest a broader market slowdown, highlighting the need to focus on increasing customer spend value rather than acquisition and new customer traffic.
   <li>
     From 2019-2022 average number of slaes per year was 27k with an average yearly revenue of $7M and AOV of $254.
 2021 saw the highest number of sales 36k, but 2020 on average had the most expensive sales (AOV of $300)
   </li>